 Village Green for the Community

-THE PLAYGROUND AREA IS NOW OPEN.
-WHEN VISITING AND USING THE AREA PLEASE ENSURE SOCIAL DISTANCING AND FOLLOW OTHER COVID-19 GUIDELINES AND REGULATIONS AT ALL TIMES.
+THE PLAYGROUND AREA IS OPEN.
+WHEN VISITING AND USING THE AREA PLEASE FOLLOW GOOD PRACTICE REGARDING COVID-19 AT ALL TIMES.

-The Millennium Green is available to the community to use as a quiet space, for games with children and to exercise your dog .... but please pick up after your dog, though.
+The Millennium Green is available to the community to use as a quiet space, for games with children and to exercise your dog .... but please pick up after your dog.

 The George Millennium Green